iVantage/generator-ivh-react-component/README.md

 us.

 - "babel-core"
-- "babel-plugin-syntax-jsx"
-- "babel-preset-es2015"
+- "babel-preset-react-app"
-- "babel-preset-react"
+- "babel-plugin-transform-es2015-modules-commonjs"

 Jest is our test runner, it provides code coverage reports and interactive test running capabilities.

-Chai and mocha give us some nice struct and syntax for our tests suites and assertions.
-We need a few connecting plugins to make the test runner aware of these libraries.

 Enzyme is a special library with some handy utilities for testing with React elements.

 - "enzyme"
 - "eslint"